gaussian/permissible/README.md

 (We can also use classes like `PermissibleSelfOnlyMixin` to define good default permission maps for our models.)

-Remember to add any new permissions (beyond add, view, change, delete) to your model's `Meta.permissions` variable.

 With the permissions configured, now we can force different views to use them:
 - If you would like the permissions to work for API views (via django-rest-framework): Add `PermissiblePerms` to the `permission_classes` for